xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

   fun canFetch(page: Int, pageSize: Int): Boolean
 }
 ```
-So the paging state will be managed by the library using mainly two methods:
+The paging state will be managed by the library using mainly two methods:
-- The first one, is a method to fetch an specific page, by a page number and a page size.
+1. A method to **fetch** a specific page, by a page number and a page size.
-This method must return a `Single<out T>`, where `T` could be anything.
+This method must return a `Single<out T>`, where `T` can be anything.
-- The second one, is a method to check if a page can be fetched.
+1. A method to **check** if a page can be fetched.
 For example, if you know that the server has only 3 pages of 10 items each, and the library invokes `canFetch(page = 5, pageSize = 10)` then you should return `false`.
-You have to implement this function using the service specifications.
+You have to implement this function using the service specification.
-Sometimes the service returns the pages amount or the entities amount in the response headers or in the response body, so you have to use that information to implement this function.
+Sometimes the service returns the page amount or the entity amount in the response headers or in the response body, so you have to use that information to implement this function.
-However, if you know exactly the amount of pages or the amount of entities, the library provides a way to make this work easier.
+However, if you know exactly the page or entity count, the library provides a way to make this work easier.
 I will show that later.

 To use the **XLPaging Network support**, you have to implement just a `PagingHandler<ListResponse<T>>`, where the `ListResponse<T>` is how the library expects the service response.